SarahJD3/Avian_Influenza/README.md

 ## Troubleshooting

-- **No output generated:** Check if the input sequence or file type is valid and ensure that Python is correctly installed.
+- **No output generated:** Check if the input sequence or file type is valid and ensure that Python is correctly installed and requirements have been installed via pip.
-- **Error in API connection:** Ensure that your system has internet access and the API is available.
+- **Error in API connection or CSV download:** Ensure that your system has internet access and the API is available.
 - **Invalid input sequence:** If manually entering a sequence, ensure that it is in the correct nucleotide or amino acid format (e.g., "ATGC").
 - **File not found:** Ensure file path is correct and escape characters are preceded by a \.